IBM/FfDL/README.md

 helm delete $(helm list | grep ffdl | awk '{print $1}' | head -n 1)
 ```

 For Kubeadm-DIND, you need to kill your forwarded ports.
+Note that the below command will kill all the ports that are created with `kubectl`.
 ```shell
 kill $(lsof -i | grep kubectl | awk '{printf $2 " " }')
 ```